Surface, Los Angeles. Transfer Array Exit Point

 "Will—"

 "Alive."
-Before Lariya could finish.
+Zeraya cut her off before she could finish.
 "The bond is active.
 He's alive."

 Lariya absorbed this.
 Nodded once.

-Zeraya was still running the skill cooldown in the back of her head — seven seconds, four seconds, reset, seven seconds — when she heard the footsteps.
+Zeraya was still running the skill cooldown in the back of her head.
+Seven seconds, four seconds, reset, seven seconds.
+Then she heard the footsteps.
 Deliberate.
 More than two.
-Coming from the east without urgency, which meant they'd been watching long enough to decide she wasn't an immediate threat, which meant they'd been watching for a while.
+Coming from the east without urgency, which meant they had been watching long enough to decide she wasn't an immediate threat, which meant they had been watching for a while.

 She positioned herself between the sound and Lariya without making it look like that was what she was doing.